iphands/randy/README.md

 ### Learn a ton
 I'm new to Rust (you can tell in the code!), having fun and learning a lot.

+I'd like to come up with a more standard "module" interface once I've developed more of the modules and refactor based on what I have learned.

+### Feature parity with my old Conky config
+**Done!** My old Conky setup looked more or less like [the Randy screenshot](https://github.com/iphands/randy#screenshot).

+Took 200+ commits to get there, but its there and working!

 ### Frick Ricky, stay off the CPU
 Strive to do things in as little cycles as possible.
 Not do things as fast as possible (hence to parallel scans of /proc/*).